Prompt Injection Attacks: Examples, Techniques, and Defence

 </div>

 AI browsing agents read this hidden text and may follow its instructions while appearing to respond normally.
 In December 2024, The Guardian reported that ChatGPT's search tool was vulnerable to exactly this attack.
+For more on how AI browsers handle these risks, see our guide to AI browser security risks.

 Example 7: Document Attack (CVE-2025-54135)